captain-project/captain-project/README.md

 The CAPTAIN method is described in [this paper](https://www.nature.com/articles/s41893-022-00851-6) and released under [this license](https://github.com/captain-project/captain-project/blob/main/LICENSE.md).

 Jupyter notebooks demonstrating the main functionality of the library are [available here](https://github.com/captain-project/notebooks).

-the latest version is available on the [dev branch](https://github.com/captain-project/captain-project/tree/dev).
+The latest version of CAPTAIN is available on the [dev branch](https://github.com/captain-project/captain-project/tree/dev).

 ## License